Stay home or work sick? Omicron poses a conundrum

 The Associated Press interviewed one worker who started a new job with the state of New Mexico last month and started experiencing COVID-like symptoms earlier in the week.
 The worker, who asked not to be named because it might jeopardize their employment, took a day off to get tested and two more days to wait for the results.

-A supervisor called and told the worker they would qualify for paid sick days only if the COVID test turns out to be positive.
-If the test is negative, the worker will have to take the days without pay, since they haven’t accrued enough time for sick leave.
+A supervisor called and told the worker they would qualify for paid sick days only if the COVID test turned out to be positive.
+If the test is negative, the worker will have to take the days without pay since they haven't accrued enough time for sick leave.

 "I thought I was doing the right thing by protecting my co-workers," said the worker, who is still awaiting the results and estimates it will cost $160 per day of work missed if they test negative.
 "Now I wish I just would've gone to work and not said anything."